aggarwal-aditya/Quad-Trees-Image-Compression-CS201-Project/README.md

 ---

 ### Further Steps to run Image Compression
-It is expected that your system has OpenCV library installed (it has been  used for reading and writing images as we cant do this directly in C/C++).
+It is expected that your system has OpenCV library installed.
 If not steps for the same are given below.

 ***Steps to install OpenCV***